 SummaryBetter git it in yo' soul!

-The most noticeable gimmick of "Nomad Soul" is the ability to control multiple characters.
-There is no protagonist in the game except yourself, or, better to say, your soul.
-By extracting souls from other characters you can possess and control them, like in Maken.
+The most famous gimmick of Nomad Soul is the ability to control multiple characters.
+There is no protagonist in the game except yourself - or, better to say, your soul.
+By extracting souls from other characters you can possess and control them.
 Some parts will force you to control a specific character, but for the most time you'll be free to choose which one of the available characters you want to control.
-The characters all have their own strengths and weaknesses, which is very important, since you'll be using them also in fighting and shooting modes.
-Every character also has his/her own background information, including name, age, profession, and even address.
+The characters all have their own strengths and weaknesses, which is important, since you'll also be using them in fighting and shooting modes.
+Every character has their own background information including name, age, profession, and address.
 It is fun to control different people, from an ordinary female student to a legendary ancient warrior.
 The cool part is that in many cases you can visit their apartments and find unique items there.

-The monotony of puzzle-solving is broken by two other gameplay modes in "Nomad Soul": fighting and shooting.
-Fighting mode is fairly simple and fun.
+The puzzle-solving routine is broken by two other gameplay modes in Nomad Soul: fighting and shooting.
+Fighting is fairly simple and fun.
 There are several moves and combinations you can perform while punching and kicking your opponent to oblivion, as well as offensive and defensive tactics.
 Battles are usually triggered by the plot, contained to small areas, and are always one-on-one.
-The fights are neither very difficult nor too numerous.
-The cool part is the ability to improve your fighting skills by training.
+An interesting feature is the ability to improve your fighting skills by training.
 You can visit a master, train, and make your character stronger or quicker.
-This is a nice RPG-like addition to the game.